Gaucho-Rocket-Project/rocketgroundcontrol/README.md

 ---

-For any additional info contact Gaucho Rocket Project
+For any additional info contact Gaucho Rocket Project on [slack](gauchorocketproject.slack.com)